Halima Aden: Personal choices in modeling

 Aden’s modelling contract includes her hijab, as she has made it a non-negotiable part of her work.

 Aden has spoken out about difficulties she faces in booking modeling jobs that are not accommodating to the fact that she wears the hijab.
 She described positive experiences as with Maxmara, where looks were specifically designed for her considering her clothing choices.
 Aden reaffirms that she does not need to conform to society’s standards in order to be a successful model.

+On 27 July 2025, Halima announced on Instagram that she would begin donning the niqab and stop posting on social media: "Niqab on.
+Voice off… This account is now an archive”.